 High-welfare, pasture-based farms represent a dramatic welfare improvement for turkeys.
 They raise turkeys who mature at a normal rate in modest-sized flocks.
 Artificial insemination is typically prohibited.
 Birds on pasture can run, fly, stretch, and flap their wings, and have access to forage, dust baths, fresh air, and sunlight.
 Beak, toe, snood, or other mutilations are usually prohibited.

-According to statistics from the USDA, approximately 9 billion chickens were being raised for meat in the United States in 2016.
+According to statistics from the USDA, approximately 9 billion chickens were raised for meat in the United States in 2017.

 Industrial meat chicken farms confine birds inside massive, windowless sheds.
 They are packed tightly together with as little as 100 square inches of space, in accordance with National Chicken Council guidelines.
 (The birds would need 138 square inches to spread just one wing.)
 Industrial farms may house 20,000 birds in one building.
 This extreme overcrowding prevents chickens from performing natural behaviors such as pecking, preening, or even walking around without stepping on other birds.